 I interviewed Dr Sheila Kilbane, MD and we talked about what the root causes of constipation are, and what you are able to do to help kids overcome it.

 I also turned to the awesome Facebook community at KS with the question: what’s the best way to help constipated toddlers?

 Here is an incredible collection from real parents of how they’ve helped relieve constipation in their little ones with (mostly) natural home remedies:

 - Drink more water (no sugary beverages)

-- Coconut Oil (add 1-2 tsp. to a smoothie, oatmeal or toast, drink coconut water)
+- Coconut Oil (use the code STEWARDSHIP to get 10% off) l (add 1-2 tsp. to a smoothie, oatmeal or toast, drink coconut water)